EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.cell.md

 ### tools.cell.ind_cell

 Select indices of vectors in cell array of vectors.
-Package: Util.cell Description: Given a cell vector in which each element contains a vector of the same length and a vecor of indices, return
+Package: Util.cell Description: Given a cell vector in which each element contains a vector of the same length and a vecor of indices, return a new cell array of the same size in which each element